Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/1.ingest-ldes/README.md

 4. Verify that the NiFi workflow queue (between the ListenHTTP and InvokeHTTP processors) does not start to fill up.

 #### 1. Upload NiFi Workflow
-Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.user` file.
+Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `user.env` file.

 Once logged in, create a new process group based on the [ingest workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).